ROGMARQ14/Internal-Link-Opportunity-Finder/README.md

-# Internal-Link-Opportunities# Internal Link Opportunity Finder
+# Internal Link Opportunity Finder

 A Streamlit app to discover internal linking opportunities for your website using vector embeddings.